pepinpin/microRSS/README.md

 ### Know issues :
 - Feeds must respect the RFC-822 date-time format for the pubDate (ex : Fri, 08 Jul 2016 15:00:15 +0200)
+or the date of the current day will be used

 ### Todo :
 - Use of Navigation Drawer